Marketing Tools

 This allows you to directly compare the performance of two email subject lines (using utm_content=subject_a vs subject_b), measure which ad creative drives the most conversions, or validate whether your influencer campaign is generating meaningful last-touch revenue.

-• 1Use lowercase consistently.
-GA4 is case-sensitive. `Google` and `google` will appear as two separate sources.
+Always use lowercase consistently.
+GA4 is case-sensitive.
+Google and google will appear as two entirely separate traffic sources in your reporting dashboard.